 Painted lady (Vanessa cardui Linnaeus) butterflies use C. angustifolia as a larval host (Robinson et al. 2010).
 Ethmia minuta Clarke (taxonomic authority not consistent with ITIS) moths use C. circumscissa as a host for larvae and possibly E. brevistriga Clarke (taxonomy also not consistent with ITIS); however, the range of the latter is not confirmed within the Mojave Desert (Calscape.org 2020).

 Tortoise use: Cryptantha species are of great importance in desert tortoise diets, and several species are used for forage across the Mojave Desert (Esque 1994; Jennings and Berry 2015).
-C. micrantha was the most abundant annual forb in tortoise diets.
+Cryptantha micrantha was the most abundant annual forb in tortoise diets.
 This annual forb comprised ~ 7% of all the bites among all plant species (and ~13% for native species) documented in Utah, Arizona, and California, although its rank is largely influenced by observations at City Creek, Utah (14,420 bites).
 With far fewer bites (1%), C. nevadensis was ranked twelfth in tortoise diets.
-This species inhabits gravelly sandy soils across a broad elevational range (150 m – 1800 m; Jaeger 1969) and is less restricted to sandy soils than its congener C. micrantha (TCE, pers. obs.).
+This species inhabits gravelly sandy soils across a broad elevational range (150 m – 1800 m; Jaeger 1969) and is less restricted to sandy soils than its congener C. micrantha (T. Esque pers. obs.).
 Combining the other annual Cryptantha species that have similar habit (C. virginensis, C. circumcissa, C. pterocarya, and C. angustifolia), total bites equal 18,887 (9% of all species and 17% of natives) across six sites, thus highlighting the prevalence of this genus in tortoise diets.

 Propagation, production, and cultivation: Low growing and compact the seeds are small for C. micrantha (0.6-1.5 mm) and C. angustifolia (Torr.)
 Greene (1.0-1.2 mm), which can be acquired by collecting whole plants and rubbing them over #25 and #45 sieves (C. micrantha) or #14 and #20 sieves (C. circumcissa) with a blower speed of 1.25 (Wall and MacDonald 2009).
 Larger seeds (2.5-4.5 mm) of C. virginensis (M.E.
 Jones) Payson require larger sieves for separating chaff (#12 and #16) at a higher speed of 2.0 (Wall and MacDonald 2009).
 Although information on seed ecology or germination requirements is largely unavailable, C. pterocarya seeds have physiological dormancy, and germination was optimized with cool day/night temperatures of 15°/6° C (Baskin and Baskin 2014).

 Recoverability: Natural recovery of these species following wildfire in the northeast Mojave Desert is mixed.
 In burned habitat C. circumcissa and C. pterocarya generally have low production and soil seed densities compared with unburned areas.
-C. micrantha and C. nevadensis generally have greater recoverability except when areas repeatedly burn (L. DeFalco, unpubl. data).
-The congener C. fendleri (A. Gray) Greene has also shown restistance to invasion by cheatgrass (Barak et al. 2015).
+Cryptantha micrantha and C. nevadensis generally have greater recoverability except when areas repeatedly burn (L. DeFalco, unpubl. data).
+The congener C. fendleri (A. Gray) Greene has also shown resistance to invasion by cheatgrass (Barak et al. 2015).
 No information is currently available on success of seeding with Cryptantha spp. in the Mojave and Colorado deserts.

 Dalea L. spp.
 (Fabaceae)